Fluffed up Chukar in snow on Antelope Island State Park, Davis County, Utah Fluffed up Chukar in snow

 I like how this image shows snow flying near the Chukar’s foot as it hurried down the r0ck.

-Chukar slowly walking in snow Chukar slowly walking in snow
+Chukar slowly walking in snow in northern Utah Chukar slowly walking in snow

 Then the Chukar slowed down, whatever danger it sensed was obviously gone.
 And there are still snow flakes on the bird.

-The Chukar stopped and appeared calm enough to raise one foot and look around, mostly at the two big lenses pointed at it.
+The Chukar stopped and appeared calm enough to raise one foot and look around, mostly at big lens pointed at it.
 I really love the smooth background these pictures have because the bird stands out so well from it.

 I think those tiny snow flakes caused the bird to scratch vigorously for a few seconds but it could have been something else too.
 I do wish the Chukar’s eye had been open when I took this image.